 Can simplify divorce proceedings

 Revocation requires a subsequent agreement

 Your Adventure into the World of “Sample Postnuptial Agreements”

 Previously, we focused on flexibility and controlled a well-drafted and thoughtfully negotiated premarital agreement can provide.
 Still, the spouses may wish to make changes to their agreement after they have been married.
 They may decide to revoke their agreement.

 Can a premarital agreement be changed or terminated after marriage?
 Yes, so long as all the formalities are followed.
 Spouses may revoke their agreement.
 Doing so restores their marital rights under the law and puts them back in the position they would have been in had there been no premarital agreement at all.

 Just as the premarital agreement must be in writing, any modifications or revocations of the premarital agreement must be made in writing and signed by both spouses.
 No matter how many times the conversation surfaced over the years, verbalizing a mutual desire to cancel the contract does not make it happen.

 Mutual countervailing actions are also insufficient to revoke a premarital agreement.
-For example, the spouses' decision to use separate funds to satisfy the mortgage on their marital home does not, in and of itself, terminate the premarital agreement—Even if it provides that particular property shall never be used to pay community debt.
+For instance, if the spouses choose to use separate funds to pay off the mortgage on their marital home, it does not automatically nullify the premarital agreement, even if the agreement states that this specific property should never be used to settle community debt.
 As a rule, neither oral modifications nor oral revocations are valid.

 Texas Family Code Section 4.005 controls amendments and revocations of premarital agreements: